Ganesh-balaji-22/MedFlow/README.md

 ## Requirements

 - Power BI Desktop
-- Healthcare data (provided in the linked description)
+- Healthcare data (provided in the repository)